BabyZhy/data-analytics-LIII-IA-Gian-Charlowe-Lagua/README.md

-Name: Jayron Aries D. Lagat
+Name: Gian Charlowe Rasos Lagua
 Date of Submition: 05-30-2026

-This repository provides an overview analysis of Bahaghari Retail Co.
-The dataset has been carefully cleaned, processed, and visualized to ensure it is suitable for report-ready presentation and decision-making purposes.
-Throughout the analysis, the data underwent thorough preparation, including handling missing values, removing inconsistencies, and standardizing formats to ensure accuracy and reliability.
+This repository presents a comprehensive analysis of Bahaghari Retail Co., utilizing data that has been thoroughly cleaned, transformed, and visualized to support effective decision-making and professional reporting.
+The data preparation process involved addressing missing values, correcting inconsistencies, and standardizing formats to improve data quality and ensure reliable results.
-After cleaning, exploratory data analysis was performed to uncover meaningful patterns and trends within the company’s performance.
-The visualizations were designed to clearly communicate key insights, highlighting important aspects such as sales performance, customer behavior, and product trends.
-These insights aim to provide a better understanding of the company’s overall operations and identify areas of strength as well as opportunities for improvement.
-Overall, this analysis serves as a data-driven foundation for evaluating the performance of Bahaghari Retail Co., supporting informed business decisions and strategic planning.
+Following the cleaning phase, exploratory data analysis was conducted to identify significant trends, patterns, and relationships within the company's operations.
+Interactive visualizations and dashboards were developed to effectively communicate key findings, focusing on areas such as sales performance, customer purchasing behavior, and product performance.
+The insights generated from this analysis provide a clearer understanding of Bahaghari Retail Co.'s business operations, highlighting both strengths and potential areas for improvement.
+Ultimately, this project serves as a data-driven resource that supports strategic planning, performance evaluation, and informed business decision-making.

 01_statistics/ --This folder contains the descriptive statistic.